stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 4. The password for decrypting the repository.
 This can be provided as an environment variable or in a file.

 ## Setting Up restic

+> Ensure that you use restic version 0.14.0 or above.
+This is the first version that compresses backups.

 ### Creating a Remote Repository on S3